Wimbledon 2018 Results: Winners, Scores, Stats from Monday's Singles Bracket

 RT@raviubha Dimitrov at Slams since making SF at 2017 Australian Open: 3R 4R 2R QF 3R 1R

-The women's draw also saw some of the top players depart with fourth seed Stephens the biggest casualty on the opening day.
+The women's draw also saw some of the top players depart, with fourth seed Stephens the biggest casualty on opening day.

-Stephens reached the final of the 2018 French Open in May, but the American found herself overpowered by Vekic who won comfortably.
+Stephens reached the final of the 2018 French Open in May, but the American found herself overpowered by Vekic, who won comfortably.

 Tennis commentator David Law highlighted her inconsistent Grand Slam record: